Auza-Banegas-Guillermo-J/llamitai/README.md

+#GENERAL

 The following repository is a simple example of an RAG-based LLM that uses text files.

-**DOCKER FILE NON-FUNCTIONAL, Work in progress**

 The local version requires Ollama to be serving an embedding model and an LLM model, in this case, Nomic and DeepSeek, respectively.
 A YAML file is attached to replicate the environment, in my case, a Conda environment.